The Problem

 At the end of my thought that forms my true response:

-But I have to ignore anyway ((if I want to stop these mood swings )
+But I have to ignore anyway (if I want to stop these mood swings )

-So start ignoring the delay by focusing on
+So start ignoring the delay by moving my focusing on to

-mechanically observing this problem I can’t solve now: my pain/my grief.
+observing this problem I can’t solve now.

 Step 3